PaulZC/Iridium_9603_Beacon/RockBLOCK.md

 If you want to disable message forwarding, send a message to beacon _xxxxx_ containing the text:
 - _RBxxxxx[RBDESTINATION=0]_

-If you want to change the message interval of a beacon, send it a message:
+If you want to change the message interval of a beacon, send it a message containing:
 - _RBxxxxx[INTERVAL=nnn]_

 where
 - _nn_ is the new message interval in _minutes_

 Valid values are 1 to 1440 (once per minute to once per day).
 The beacon will download and process the message during its next transmit cycle.
 The new interval will take effect after the _following_ transmission.

 If you want to change the status of the OMRON relay on board the beacon, add the text _[RELAY=ON]_ or _[RELAY=OFF]_ to the message.
 If you want to pulse the